 DG Remarks: Amb Chinoy thanked Dr Pratibha for her lucid remarks which added value to the webinar.
 The standout phrase that he took away from the webinar was how much can technology keep up with a strategy?
-Pointing out that it was a valid question apart from budgetary aspects.
+It was a valid question, apart from budgetary aspects.
 Of course, China has increasingly deeper pockets today.
-Another point made by the speaker was about US, MRBMs and that it has freed itself from the INF treaty and was no longer hobbled by the intermediate-range ballistic missile treaty that too changes the configuration.
+Another point made by the speaker was about US MRBMs and that it has freed itself from the INF treaty and was no longer hobbled by the intermediate-range ballistic missile treaty.
 He pointed out that there will be regional implications not just in terms of just South Asia but Japan, theoretically and technologically a potential nuclear-capable power.
-This begs the questions at what threshold would Japan decide to go overtly nuclear which may change the threat perception for China completely?
+This begs the questions at what threshold would Japan decide to go overtly nuclear, which may change the threat perception for China completely?
 It may alter the regional situation in North-East Asia completely?
-He then invited Dr Manpreet Sethi Senior fellow centre for airpower studies to throw light on China's Nuclear Doctrine and its regional implications.
+He then invited Dr Manpreet Sethi, Senior Fellow, Centre for Airpower Studies, to throw light on China's nuclear doctrine and its regional implications.

-Dr Manpreet Sethi: Dr Sethi started the presentation by thanking the IPS and DG MP-IDSA.
-She pointed out that the previous presentations gave a fair idea of what China's Nuclear Doctrine claims as its main attributes.
-She pointed out that 20th of October marks 56 years and four days of the nuclear test by China, and over these last 5 decades China has continued to hold on to the Doctrinal principles in a declaratory form that Premier Mao had laid out then.
+Dr Sethi started the presentation by thanking the IPS and DG MP-IDSA.
+She pointed out that October 20 marked 56 years and four days since the first nuclear test by China.
+Over the last 5 decades, China has continued to hold on to the doctrinal principles in a declaratory form that Premier Mao had laid out.
 The 2019 white paper on National Defence mentions both minimalism in terms of numbers and the nuclear weapons only for defensive purposes as indicated in its NFU posture.
-Even more recently last week Mr Fu Cong the DG of China's dept of arms control in an interview to a Russia News Agency reiterated minimum deterrence and NFU as China's Nuclear Policy of what he called strategic choice.
+Even more recently, Fu Cong, DG of China's Dept of Arms Control, in an interview to a Russia news agency reiterated the country's minimum deterrence and NFU policy.
 He claimed that this policy would not change because China views nuclear weapons as weapons of ultimate deterrence, and not something that can be used on the battlefield.
-Despite these consistent pronouncements why is there a perception that

-China is not going to be loyal to its nuclear doctrine?
-Why is it that the US is convinced as it seems to indicate through its DOD report of 2020?
-In some of the recent statements made by US officials like Mr Billingslea said that there is an imminent shift in China's nuclear posture, Washington claims that China is involved in a crash nuclear build-up where they were talking about large numbers growing in their arsenals and that its capability is outpacing their strategic thinking.
-Is the capability outpacing strategic thinking or is there a gap?
-She states the following points to analyse the above-mentioned questions.
+Despite these consistent pronouncements, why is there a perception that China is not going to be loyal to its nuclear doctrine?
+Why is it that the US is convinced there is a change in US policy, as it seems to indicate through its DOD report of 2020?
+Recent statements by US officials like Mr Billingslea state that there is a shift in China's nuclear posture.
+Washington claims that China is involved in a crash nuclear build-up.

-US assessments of China's nuclear build-up has not always turned out to be true and for the last two decades because the US has been talking about China's numbers burgeoning to as high as 1000-1500 but that kind of escalation has not been seen in China's nuclear arsenals.
-She, on the contrary, pointed out that the arsenals had grown at a measured and an intelligent pace, with its focus not on nuclear numbers but in ensuring the survivability of the delivery platforms to signal assured retaliation while they were satisfied with a more uncertain retaliation in the past, they are looking for certainty of retaliation in the current times.
+US assessments of China's nuclear build-up has not always turned out to be true.
+For the last two decades, US has been talking about China's numbers burgeoning to as high as 1000-1500 but that kind of escalation has not been seen in China's nuclear arsenals.
+She, on the contrary, pointed out that the arsenals had grown at a measured and an intelligent pace, with its focus not on nuclear numbers but in ensuring the survivability of the delivery platforms to signal assured retaliation.
+While the Chinese were satisfied with a more uncertain retaliation in the past, they are looking for certainty of retaliation in the current times.